vboussange/vboussange.github.io/content/authors/admin/_index.md

 ---

-Greeting!
-I'm Victor, a postdoctoral researcher in the [Dynamic Macroecology Group](https://www.wsl.ch/de/ueber-die-wsl/organisation/forschungseinheiten/landschaftsdynamik/dynamische-makrooekologie/) at the [Swiss Federal Institute for Forest, Snow & Landscape (WSL)](https://www.wsl.ch/en/index.html), Switzerland.
+Hey there, I'm Victor, a postdoctoral researcher in the [Dynamic Macroecology Group](https://www.wsl.ch/de/ueber-die-wsl/organisation/forschungseinheiten/landschaftsdynamik/dynamische-makrooekologie/) at the [Swiss Federal Institute for Forest, Snow & Landscape (WSL)](https://www.wsl.ch/en/index.html), Switzerland.
 <br>

-My work is centered on **developing innovative models and methods** to better **understand and forecast the dynamics of ecosystems and their response to disruptions**.
-My focus lies at the interface between **process-based modelling and machine learning**.
-I am specifically interested in leveraging the extrapolation ability of mechanistic models with the flexibility of state-of-the-art data driven techniques.
+I am broadly interested in understanding and predicting the **dynamics of complex systems** by developing **methods** leveraging the extrapolation ability of **mechanistic models** with the flexibility of **machine learning** techniques.
+My main domain of application is **ecology**, where I focus on understanding the dynamics of ecosystems and their response to disruptions.
 <br>

 Outside of work, I am a part-time alpinist, passionate about mountain adventures and writing.
 I also enjoy sailing and surfing occasionally.
 You can check out **my alpine CV** [here]({{<ref "/pages/alpine_cv.md" >}}).